6 Tips for Eating During Cancer Treatment

 Related: High-Protein Dinner Recipes

-If you don't feel like eating, fresh air and physical activity may boost your hunger.
+If you don't feel like eating, getting fresh air and doing physical activity may boost your hunger level.
 When you do eat, go for small portions, which won't seem so overwhelming.
 Try a smoothie or some soup if solid foods aren't appetizing.
 Make the most of mornings, when appetite and energy levels are often highest.

-Cancer treatments can affect how food tastes.
+Cancer treatments can affect how food tastes and smells.
+Some people experience a metallic taste, while others find that food tastes overly salty, sweet or bitter.
 To lessen metallic taste, avoid canned foods, use plastic utensils and glass cookware, and add a squeeze of lemon or a little vinegar to meals.
 Tame bitter flavors with a little salt or sugar.
 Try new dishes and play with spices.